-M22 Keeps Trademark Protection After Agreement with State of Michigan
+M22 Keeps Trademark After Agreement with Michigan

 After seven years of litigation at the Trademark Trial and Appeal Board, the Ingham County Circuit Court, and the US District Court for the Western District of Michigan, many, many, many sleepless nights, and some of our best legal work, the Attorney General of the State of Michigan has dismissed its trademark cancellation proceeding against M22 with prejudice.